Improved Guarantees for Offline Stochastic Matching via New Ordered Contention Resolution Schemes: Acknowledgments.

 \section{Acknowledgments.}

 A preliminary version of this paper \citep{brubach2021improved} appeared at the 35th Conference on Neural Information Processing Systems (NeurIPS), 2021.
-We sincerely thank Calum MacRury for identifying a mistake in that version about \Cref{cor:rank1matroid}, which led to the derivation of the attenuation function in \Cref{prop:stargraph} to fix the mistake.
+Nathaniel Grammel and Aravind Srinivasan were supported in part by NSF award CCF-1749864, and by research awards from Amazon and Google.